Robchike9290/Elm-Catwalk/README.md

 Ratings & Review

-*Note: Each gif features varying products, and the Characteristic range bars (lower left) change dynamically per product.
-Additionally, the star ratings average located in Overview, Related Products and Ratings & Reviews change dynamically to a quarter of a point.
+*Note: Each gif below features varying products.
+The star progression bars, characteristic range bars (lower left) change dynamically per product (characteristics only pertinent to the product appear).
+Additionally, the star ratings average located in Overview, Related Products and Ratings & Reviews change dynamically per product to a quarter of a point.

 Hyperlink from Overview to Ratings & Review Section
 ![test](http://g.recordit.co/1LLgeJmkUH.gif)